NeuraByte-UCSD-ITS/nutrirate/README.md

 R²: 0.5183

 This plot displays the predictions from our final RandomForest model compared to the actual average ratings.
-The predictions align much more closely with the ideal line, reflecting a substantial improvement in performance over the baseline model.
-The reduced scatter suggests that the advanced, non-linear model with engineered features captures key factors influencing user ratings more effectively.
+Compared to our original, these predictions fall closer to the ideal line (implying progress).

 <iframe
   src="assets/final_pred_vs_actual.html"